ansible/receptor/docs/source/index.rst

 Installation
 ^^^^^^^^^^^^

+Download and extract precompiled binary for your OS and platform from `the releases page on GitHub <https://github.com/ansible/receptor/releases>`_

-Compile from source code (Golang 1.15.x required)
+Alternatively, you can compile from source code (Golang 1.19+ required)

 .. code::